y2q-actionman/cl-aws-custom-runtime-test/README.md

 (Additionaly, this script makes a text file lists built-in libraries.
 This is only for provide some information to writers of AWS Lambda function.

-### Publish is as a AWS Lambda's custom function layer.
+### Publish it is as a AWS Lambda's custom function layer.

 Upload the zip as a AWS Lambda's layer.